 I climb back into the Land Rover, a huge grin on my face.
 I’ve enjoyed many privileged moments with the camera, and this ranks right up there.
 The wirebird is the national bird of St Helena and today I witnessed a tiny part of its desperate fight for survival.

-Sadly, I later learned that this chick did not survive; a sobering reminder of the fragile existence of St Helena’s wirebird.
+Sadly, I later learned that this chick did not survive; a sobering reminder of the fragile existence of the St Helena wirebird.